 Divorce mediation is where a mediator tries to achieve a settlement outside of the standard divorce court proceedings.
 This form of divorce resolution can be helpful for issues such as child custody, the division of assets and debts, and alimony.
 The length of the mediation process varies because each divorce case is unique.
 But mediation is generally faster, less costly, and more confidential than using the family courts.
 If mediation does not go well, no one has to continue the process.
 In other words, either party can terminate divorce mediation at any time.
-However, if an agreement is reached then it’s sent to the family court for signing and recording.
+However, if an agreement is reached with the assistance of our divorce attorneys in Las Vegas, then it’s sent to the family court for signing and recording.
 There are two forms of mediation representation we offer.
 We can act as the divorce mediator, or we can represent you during the divorce mediation process.
 In either event you’ll benefit from the experience of our Las Vegas divorce mediation lawyers.

 Divorce Law Mediator

 Our divorce mediation lawyers have decades of divorce law experience.
 So their extensive divorce law background provides an understanding of each party’s position.
 The goal of the divorce mediator is to bring both parties to resolution on all issues.
 They are completely neutral throughout the process and can never serve as legal counsel to either spouse.

 Above all, they can’t force anyone into an agreement.
 Rather, the divorce mediator will act as a guide for both spouses.
 If you represent yourself, divorce mediators often advise a review by independent legal counsel before signing any settlement.